-Courses of study offered at the College lead to six different degrees: the Associate of Science; the Bachelor of Science in Health Sciences; the Bachelor of Science in Nursing; the Master of Physician Assistant Studies; and the Doctorate in Occupational Therapy.
+Courses of study offered at the College lead to seven different degrees: the Associate of Science; the Bachelor of Science in Health Sciences; the Bachelor of Science in Nursing; the Master of Physician Assistant Studies; the Master of Science in Nursing; and the Doctorate in Occupational Therapy.
 In addition, some departments offer courses leading to certificates of completion.
 Refer to specific departments for details.